How to Set Up Your Customer Support Software for Remote Working

-We are also evaluating a tool called Crisp, which is an AI-based noise-canceling software.
+We are also evaluating a tool called Krisp, which is an AI-based noise-canceling software.
 This comes in quite handy when you work from home.
 It eliminates background noise like the dog barking or the ceiling fan.

 Likewise, we use Freshchat, a live-chat software that integrates seamlessly with Freshdesk, to provide real-time assistance to our customers from a single window.

 - Prioritize automatic ticket assignment, and skill-based routing, which go a long way in ensuring that the right ticket reaches the right agent.
 To this end, you can automatically route tickets based on certain keywords to the agents that are most equipped in resolving them.